Justice Sustainable Development Strategy 2020 to 2023

 What will it look like?

 Culture change is a long-term initiative, and there are no short-cuts to success.
-At the same time, Justice Canada recognises the significance of culture in achieving its sustainable development vision.
+At the same time, Justice Canada recognizes the significance of culture in achieving its sustainable development vision.

-Over the next three years, the Department will:
+Over the next four years, the Department will:

 - Seek senior management commitment to engage in sustainable practices in their sectors/portfolios, with a focus on eliminating use of single-use plastics in their operations, events and meetings;